-By now, hopefully you understand why you need a budget so let’s go through putting one together.
+With the fundamentals in place, let’s go through putting a budget together.
 To do so, you will need to collect some preliminary information.

 1) Choose how you will budget.
 This goes back to the last article in which I discussed YNAB and possible alternatives.
 If a spreadsheet is more your thing, LibreOffice is a great free and open-source replacement for Microsoft Office.